Kingjinsight/kingjinsight.github.io/content/posts/JVM.md

 tags: ["JVM","Java","Programming"]
 showtoc: true
 ---
+This semester, I learned OOP from Inf1B, which using java as the official teaching language.
+What fascinates me the most is why Java has the JVM.
+I learned Python, C++, js and Haskell before, but all of them doesn't have a jargon for virtual machine.
+And then I went to wikipeidia to find out why.

-In 1995, Sun Microsystems introduced Java and the JVM to the world with an ambitious dream: "Write Once, Run Anywhere."
+> In 1995, Sun Microsystems introduced Java and the JVM to the world with an ambitious dream: "Write Once, Run Anywhere."
 This WORA philosophy became a reality through the JVM, enabling Java applications to run on any operating system with a compatible JVM.
 Before talking about the archivements and limitations, Let's have a look about how JVM works.

 ## How the JVM works
 The JVM executes er programs in several stages: